min-chao/home/_pages/publications.md

 1\. ***闵超***, & 孙建军.
 (2014). 学科交叉研究热点聚类分析——以国内图书情报学和新闻传播学为例. 图书情报工作, 58(01), 109-116.

 ## Conference papers & presentations
+11\. ***Min, C.***, Gong, C., Lin, H., Ke, Q., Gao, J., & Li, M. (2023).
+Quantifying biomedical firms' basic research.
+The 9th ​Atlanta Conference on Science and Innovation Policy, ​May 24-26, 2023, Atlanta, Georgia, U.S.A.
 10\. ***Min, C.***, Xu, J., Han, T., & Bu, Y. (2021).
 References of references: How far is the knowledge ancestry?
 In Proceedings of the ACM/IEEE Joint Conference on Digital Libraries (JCDL 2021), September 27-31, 2021, Champaign, Illinois, U.S.A.
 9\.
 Xu, J., ***Min, C.***, Huang, W., & Bu, Y. (2021).
 Interdisciplinarity vs. unidisciplinarity: A structural comparison of multi-generation citations and references.
 In Proceedings of the 18th International Conference on Scientometrics and Informetrics (ISSI 2021) (pp. 1259-1264), July 12-15, 2021, Leuven, Belgium.
 8\. ***Min, C.***, Bu, Y., & Sun, J. (2019).
 Comparing Breakthrough and Non-Breakthrough Papers from Early Citing Structures.
 Proceedings of 17th International Society of Scientometrics and Informetrics Conference.
-Rome,Italy, 2019.
+Rome, Italy, 2019.
 7\.
 Zhao, Z., Li, J., ***Min, C.***, Bu, Y., Kang, L., & Bian, Y. (2019).
 Scientists' academic disruptiveness significantly increased after they moved to China.
 Proceedings of the Association for Information Science and Technology, 56(1), 852-854.
 Melbourne, Australia, 2019.
 6\.
 Zhao, Y., ***Min, C.***, Han, X., Deng, S., Wang, H., & Li, J. (2019).
 Listening to the user's voice: A temporal analysis of autism‐related questions on Quora.
 Proceedings of the Association for Information Science and Technology, 56(1), 513-516.
 Melbourne, Australia, 2019.
 5\. ***Min, C.***, Wang, Y., Bu, Y., Kang, L., Sun, J., & Li, J. (2019).
 Why are some studies more popular in social media?. iConference 2019 Proceedings.
 Washington DC, USA, 2019.